Skip to main content

 • (S)FTP: See Azure Storage

-• Email: The file will be added as an attachment or massage body as a Base64 string represented as a Byte Array.
+• Email: The file is added as an attachment or message body as a Base64 string represented as a byte array.

 note

-Depending on the content of the binary file, more or less work will be needed to handle them.
-Some files will be perfectly viewable without additional handling.
+Depending on the file content, handling may require more or less work.
+Some files may be viewable without additional processing.